zalando-incubator/kube-ingress-aws-controller/README.md

 - Support for `ipv4` and `ipv6` target group IP address types for ALB and NLB
     - set default target group IP address type using `--target-group-ip-address-type=ipv6`
     - IPv6 targets require dualstack load balancers (`--ip-addr-type=dualstack`)
+- Support for NLB target group attributes (Network Load Balancers only)
+    - Proxy Protocol v2: enable with `--nlb-proxy-protocol-v2` (default: false)
+    - Preserve Client IP: configure with `--nlb-preserve-client-ip` (default: true, matching AWS NLB default)

 ## Upgrade

+### <v0.20 to >=v0.20

+Version `v0.20` adds support for NLB target group attributes:

+- **Proxy Protocol v2**: Enable with `--nlb-proxy-protocol-v2-enabled` flag (default: false, disabled)
+  - Enables Proxy Protocol v2 for Network Load Balancer target groups
+  - Only applies to NLBs; ALBs do not support this feature

+- **Preserve Client IP**: Disable with `--nlb-preserve-client-ip-disabled` flag (default: false, enabled)
+  - Preserves client IP address in NLB target group connections
+  - Defaults to true (enabled), matching AWS NLB default behavior
+  - Set the flag to disable this feature
+  - **Breaking change**: Previously this attribute was not explicitly set.
+Updating to v0.20 will set `preserve_client_ip.enabled=true` on all NLB target groups.
+For setups that require it disabled, use `--nlb-preserve-client-ip-disabled` flag

+These attributes are only applied to Network Load Balancer target groups.
+Application Load Balancers are not affected.

 ### <v0.19 to >=v0.19